-Reproducible Research Statement: All datasets and images used in this work are freely available at this URL [14].
+Reproducible Research Statement: All datasets and images used in this work are freely available at this URL [10].

-Acknowledgements: We would like to acknowledge Chotirat Ann Ratanamahatana and Longin Jan Latecki for useful suggestions.
-We thank Jason Dorff for help with the primate skull images, and Dr. Wendy Hodges for assistance with the reptile skulls.
+Acknowledgements and Dedication: We would like to acknowledge Chotirat Ann Ratanamahatana and Longin Jan Latecki for useful suggestions and Jason Dorff for help with skull images.
 In addition we thank the many donors of datasets.